Who was Actaeon?

 Then the worst thing of all happened.
 Actaeon’s own hunting dogs thought he was a real deer.
 They jumped on him and tore him to pieces.

-(This story might seem a little unfair to you, but that’s the point.
 Gods do not operate by the same rules as people.
 They can do things that are unfair if they want to.
 In fact, a look around at how many bad things happen to good people was enough to convince the Greeks that the gods did unfair things all the time.
 The story of Medusa is another along the same lines, and the story of Niobe.
 The Sumerians saw it the same way: the shepherd’s story, too, is in a list of ways in which a goddess is unfair to men.

 Learn by doing: play with a dog